 Seljalandsfoss Waterfall Hike

-This brief walk offers access to various viewpoints, including the famed path that leads behind the waterfall.
+That short walk gives you access to several viewpoints, including the path that loops behind the waterfall itself.

 Seljalandsfoss to Gljúfrabúi Waterfall Hike

-To access the cave, you’ll navigate a small river and a narrow walkway, which can sometimes be submerged.
+To get inside, you’ll cross a small river and squeeze along a narrow ledge, which can be submerged depending on conditions.

-During periods of glacial melt, expect higher water levels and potential wet shoes.
-The path may be slippery, particularly during icy conditions.
+During glacial melt, expect higher water levels and wet feet.
+The path is slippery, especially in icy conditions.

 Pro tip: Waterproof gear is essential.
 The mist from walking behind Seljalandsfoss and within Gljúfrabúi can soak you completely if you’re unprepared.